SapphicMoe/status-worker/README.md

 # status-worker

-A simple service for Cloudflare Workers that allows you to display your current status!
+A simple service for Cloudflare Workers that allows you to display your current status to others with ease!

 ## Deploy